-As detailed in Part IV of this Memorandum, the Code consists of six "leading" principles, each with underlying principles on market practice.
+As detailed below, the Code consists of six "leading" principles, each with underlying principles on market practice.
 There is also an annex that sets out illustrative examples of good and bad practice, a glossary of terms, and a statement of commitment.

-Importantly, the Code also incorporates by reference the Financial Stability Board's Foreign Exchange Benchmark Report Recommendations, published on September 30, 2014 ("FSB FX Benchmark Report").2
+Importantly, the Code also incorporates by reference the Financial Stability Board's Foreign Exchange Benchmark Report Recommendations, published on September 30, 2014 ("FSB FX Benchmark Report").

-Why a voluntary code?
+Why a Voluntary Code?